Skip to Content

 Naturally, the kids are all obsessed with tennis, and to get this gig you need to be damn good.
 All the kids have reached a national ranking in the UK with a minimum 3.1 LTA rating and preference given to recent playing experience.
 Translation: they could all play mid- to high-level college tennis in the US.
 Many of them have played junior Wimbledon.
 Some have played main draw Wimbledon over the years.
 One former data kid won Gentlemen’s Doubles last year (Henry Patten).

-While working a match, Chandini and Lewis make past, smart decision on the unforced error.
+While working a match, Chandini and Lewis make fast, smart decision on the unforced error.
 Something many of us would debate for hours.
 In a grueling three- or five-set battle, sometimes ascertaining what makes an unforced error isn’t so clear.

 “It’s a subjective thing, and that’s the most difficult part of the job,” said Lewis.
 You just have to stay consistent.
 Is there a real reason why they should miss the shot?
 Power, placement spin from an opponent?”
 Just like when they’re playing matches themselves, these young folks are enmeshed in the match alongside the players.